 You are NOT eligible for a Certificate of Relief if:

-- You have 2 or more convictions in a different session of court.
+- You have H or I felony convictions in 4 or more sessions of court.

-- You have 1 Class A, B, C, D, E, or F felony conviction.
+- You have 1 Class A, B, C, D, E, F, or G felony conviction.

 Call Pisgah Legal Services at (828) 253-0406 or toll-free at (800) 489-6144 to apply for services at any time.
 Additionally, you can visit the Justice Resource Center located on the 15th floor/Level M of the Old Courthouse at 60 Court Plaza, Asheville, NC 28801 on Mondays from 9:00 am until 4:00 pm.